IFMlab/ChemFlow/docs/manual.rst

 Usage
 ------
 The user should first curate the compound library (.smi or .mol2) using Lig\ *Flow* then provide that same input file.
 Dock\ *Flow* only uses the molecule name from this file and gets all structural data from the Lig\ *Flow*-generated library.
+Refer to **HPC** topic on how to use in a High Performance Environment.

 .. code-block:: bash